Cellomatics Biosciences

 Alamar Blue

-Human umbilical vein endotheial cells (HUVEC) were seeded at different densities and the proliferation was recorded over 24 hours as % signal of Alamar Blue dye.
+Metabolic activity assay (Alamar blueâ„¢) of Human umbilical vein endothelial cells (HUVEC).
+Cells were seeded at different densities and the proliferation was recorded over 24 hours using Alamar Blue dye as % signal (signal increases in the reducing environment of viable cells).

 Request a consultation with Cellomatics Biosciences today